Anisan/osysHome/docs/binding.md

 ## Why Binding Exists

 In osysHome the object `LivingRoomLamp` is a database record.
-The physical lamp is controlled by a plugin (MQTT, Tuya, z2m, etc.).
+The physical lamp is controlled by an integration plugin.
 Binding creates the bridge between them:

 - When the **lamp reports its state** → the plugin receives the device event and updates the object property in the system
 - When the **system changes a value** (`setProperty("LivingRoomLamp.state", True)` from an automation) → ObjectManager notifies the plugin → the plugin sends a command to the physical device

 ```
 Physical device
-        ↕  (MQTT / Tuya / Zigbee / ESPHome / ...)
+        ↕  (integration protocol handled by plugin)
     Plugin
         ↕  (link configured by the user)
  Object.Property  ←→  ObjectManager  ←→  Automations / API / UI